SmileChauhan-dev/msme-vypaar-setu-ai/README.md

 ---

-## 👨‍💻 Team

-**NextGen Thinkers**
-Submitted for AICTE Idea Lab | June 2026

----

-*This project has not been published or submitted anywhere else prior to this AICTE Idea Lab submission.*
+*This project has not been published anywhere else prior to this AICTE Idea Lab submission.*